UsmannArshad/React-Router/readme.txt

 =>Memory Router:
 (Everything done internally adress bar not changed)
 A <MemoryRouter> stores its locations internally in an array.
 Unlike <BrowserHistory> and <HashHistory>, it isn't tied to an external source, like the history stack in a browser.
 This makes it ideal for scenarios where you need complete control over the history stack, like testing.

+=>NavLink:
+we can use navlink instead of link now we can change its properties when its active etc like in code